gg logogim logo

 Nicaragua 101st WTO member to formally accept 2022 Agreement on Fisheries Subsidies: 10 more acceptances needed to enter into force (LINK) 2 June 2025

-— Pact setts new, binding, multilateral rules to curb harmful fisheries subsidies.
+— Pact sets new, binding, multilateral rules to curb harmful fisheries subsidies.
 The Agreement prohibits subsidies for illegal, unreported and unregulated fishing, for fishing overfished stocks, and for fishing on the unregulated high seas.
 It also establishes a fund to provide technical assistance and capacity-building to help governments which have formally accepted the Agreement implement the new obligations.
 "WTO members also agreed at MC12 to continue negotiating on remaining fisheries subsidies issues."

 UN May 2025